-Designed in Australia, the SolarClear® solar panel cleaning system once installed makes regular effective cleaning hassle free with no risk of injury at virtually no cost.
+Designed in Australia, the SolarClear® solar panel cleaning system makes regular effective cleaning hassle free, with no risk of injury, at virtually no cost.
 Using minimal water, it simulates a rain storm, generating a brief cascade of water to remove dirt.
 The water is delivered just to the panels, eliminating water wastage through overspray or mist.

-It is designed for Australian conditions: it is cost-effective to home-owners with just 1.5kW arrays (8-9 panels), and scalable in its present form up to 60 panels (12-15kW); ultimately it will be available even for large solar farms.
-It is very water efficient - cleaning a 10-panel array every week (the default) uses about as much water as a load of laundry in a front-loading washing machine.
+It is designed for Australian conditions: practical for roof-tops, cost-effective to home-owners, and scalable to solar farms.
+It is very water efficient - cleaning a 20-panel array uses about as much water as two loads in a front-loading washing machine.

-Every installation is of different size, so knowing the reduction per household will vary.
+Every array is of different size and configuration, so knowing the reduction per installation will vary.

-The average Australian domestic solar installation is a 10x panel, 3.23kV system.
-Assuming the average loss from soiling of 35.4% (the mean of the results from the studies), we estimate that if SolarClear® were fitted to small-scale (household, small business, small farm) solar installations, the average installed household system in Australia would reduce C02 emissions by 0.5 tonnes per year.
-If installed on all systems in those regions of Australia that are subject to extended dry periods, SolarClear® could reduce C02 emissions by 1,500 tonnes per year.
-If installed on all systems in Australia, SolarClear® could reduce C02 emissions by 4,500 tonnes per year.
+That said, assuming the average loss from soiling of 35.4% (the mean of the results from the studies), we estimate that if SolarClear® were fitted to small-scale (household, small business, small farm) solar installations, the average installed household system in Australia would reduce C02 emissions by 0.5 tonnes per year.
+If installed on all systems in those regions of Australia that are subject to extended dry periods, SolarClear® could reduce C02 emissions by over 1,500 tonnes per year.
+If installed on all systems in Australia, SolarClear® could reduce C02 emissions by over 4,500 tonnes per year.

 If your problem isn't related to the shortage of rain, SolarClear® can offer other benefits.

-SolarClear® A can be programmed to operate for short periods of time, several times during the day, effectively cooling the panels and maximizing efficienmcy.
+SolarClear® can be programmed to operate for short periods of time, several times during the day, effectively cooling the panels and maximising efficiency.

 If you're in a location subject to salt spray (e.g., close to the ocean), SolarClear® can remove salt from the panels and extend the life of both the glass and the aluminium frames.